-If you’ve been eyeing the turquoise lakes and snow-capped mountains of the Canadian Rockies, it’s time to stop daydreaming and plan your visit.
-A road trip through Banff and Jasper National Parks offers endless beauty, a variety of outdoor adventures and convenient camping options.
-You can even spot wildlife, raft the glacier-fed rivers and relax in hot springs.
-These parks are popular though in the summer months, so you’ll want to be mindful of these tips to ensure you’re Rocky Mountain adventure goes smoothly.
+Been eyeing the turquoise lakes and snow-capped mountains of the Canadian Rockies?
+It’s time to stop daydreaming and plan your visit!
+A campervan road trip through Banff and Jasper National Parks offers endless beauty, a variety of outdoor adventures, and convenient camping options.
+You can even spot wildlife, raft the glacier-fed rivers, and relax in hot springs.
+And the best part?
+You can get to Banff in a single day’s drive from our Seattle hub location.

 These glacier-fed, vibrant blue lakes are gorgeous, making them VERY popular with summer visitors.
 There is limited parking at both lakes, so you’ll want to arrive early morning or late evening for your best chance at getting a spot and avoiding peak visitor times.
 Access to Moraine Lake road and parking is controlled from 6 a.m.-9 p.m. in the summer months, meaning you can’t access the parking lot unless there is a spot available.
 Shuttle service is available to both lakes from the Lake Louise overflow parking lot.
 Looking for more adventure?
 Enjoy a cup of tea at the Lake Agnes or Plain of Six Glaciers tea houses above Lake Louise, via hiking trails near the lake.
 Canoe rentals are also available at the lakes.

-If you are looking for an easy way to get a birds-eye view of the majestic Rocky Mountains, consider taking a gondola ride.
+Next, if you are looking for an easy way to get a birds-eye view of the majestic Rocky Mountains, consider taking a gondola ride.
 The Jasper Skytram reaches Whistlers Mountain after a seven-minute ride and 3,300 feet of elevation gain.
 Enjoy the expansive 360-degree views from the upper station or take a short, steep hike to the top of Whistlers Mountain.
 There are also several gondolas in the Banff/Lake Louise areas.
-Just a short drive from the town of Banff is the Banff Sightseeing Gondola that takes you on an eight-minute ride up to 7,468 feet on Sulphur Mountain.
+Just a short drive from the town of Banff is the Banff Sightseeing Gondola.
+It takes you on an eight-minute ride up to 7,468 feet on Sulphur Mountain.
 If you’re looking for a stunning day hike in the heart of the Canadian Rockies, take the Banff Sunshine Village Gondola and Standish quad chairlift to the Sunshine Meadows hiking trails.